Microsoft Azure Block Storage vs Microsoft Azure Object Storage comparison

 Find out what your peers are saying about Microsoft Azure Block Storage vs. Microsoft Azure Object Storage and other solutions.
 Updated: March 2024.

-Microsoft Azure Block Storage is ranked 8th in Public Cloud Storage Services with 56 reviews while Microsoft Azure Object Storage is ranked 10th in Public Cloud Storage Services with 44 reviews.
+Microsoft Azure Block Storage is ranked 7th in Public Cloud Storage Services with 56 reviews while Microsoft Azure Object Storage is ranked 9th in Public Cloud Storage Services with 44 reviews.
 Microsoft Azure Block Storage is rated 8.0, while Microsoft Azure Object Storage is rated 8.0.
 The top reviewer of Microsoft Azure Block Storage writes "Straightforward to set up and reliable with good features on offer".
-On the other hand, the top reviewer of Microsoft Azure Object Storage writes "Easy to query, offers great security, and integrates well with other Microsoft applications".
-Microsoft Azure Block Storage is most compared with Amazon EBS (Elastic Block Store), Rackspace Cloud Block Storage, Amazon S3 Glacier, Wasabi and Azure NetApp Files, whereas Microsoft Azure Object Storage is most compared with Oracle Cloud Object Storage, Wasabi, Amazon S3 and Nutanix Unified Storage.
+On the other hand, the top reviewer of Microsoft Azure Object Storage writes "Can be used to safely store big datasets in the cloud at a reasonable price".
+Microsoft Azure Block Storage is most compared with Amazon EBS (Elastic Block Store), Rackspace Cloud Block Storage, Amazon S3 Glacier, Wasabi and Azure NetApp Files, whereas Microsoft Azure Object Storage is most compared with Oracle Cloud Object Storage, Wasabi and Amazon S3.
 See our Microsoft Azure Block Storage vs. Microsoft Azure Object Storage report.

 See our list of best Public Cloud Storage Services vendors.